tskit-dev/tskit/docs/development.md

 ### Compiling and debugging

 The `setup.py` file describes the requirements for the low-level `_tskit` module and how it is built from source.
+The module is built automatically by `uv sync`, but if you modify the C extension code you will need to rebuild it.
-The simplest way to compile the low-level module is to run `make` in the `python` directory:
+The simplest way to do this is to run `make` in the `python` directory:

 ```bash
 $ make